 The National Association of Realtors® and its affiliated Institutes, Societies and Councils provide a wide range of programs and services that assist members in increasing skills, proficiency and knowledge.
 These programs, many of which are co-sponsored by the Colorado Association of Realtors® and local boards and associations like DMAR, provide valuable instruction on new real estate business practices, emerging niche markets and specialty areas of the profession.

 There are many designations/certifications not affiliated with NAR.
 When deciding whether to earn a designation or certification, be sure to investigate who presents or accredits the training, and if continuing education is earned, in addition to examining the added valued.
 There may be other requirements (such as additional or recurring dues) to maintain a designation or certification.

 DMAR encourages you to research certifications and designations carefully before committing to earning one.
 Below you'll find the providers we recommend.
-As always, we are available to answer any question you may have.
+As always, we are available to answer any questions you may have.

 NAR Family Designations

 Accredited Land Consultants (ALCs) are land professionals who are the most accomplished, most experienced, highest-performing land experts.
 Becoming an ALC requires successful completion of a rigorous education program, a proven track record of transaction performance, and a commitment to professional growth.

 The Certified Commercial Investment Member (CCIM) designation is commercial real estate’s global standard for professional achievement, earned through an extensive curriculum of 200 classroom hours and professional experiential requirements.